We’ve broken out each stage of the retirement journey and laid out steps you can take to prepare yourself for the retirement you’ve been dreaming of.

 Since you will receive a tax deduction for your RRSP contribution, it is most beneficial to contribute to an RRSP when you are in a higher tax bracket so you can get greater relief on your tax bill.
 That said, if you have RRSP room and available money to invest, but a low income or no income to deduct it from, you should still contribute to your RRSP.

 “Even though this money has been deposited into your RRSP, you can choose whether or not you are going to use it as a tax deduction when you file your income tax return or save it for another year.
-Each year you can decide how much of the money that has already been deposited will be deducted,” said Lamarche.
+Each year you can decide how much of the money that has already been deposited will be deducted,” says Lamarche.
 “This allows for immediate deferred growth within the RRSP.”

 Rather than making a large lump sum contribution into your RRSP come tax time, you should consider setting up Pre-Authorized Contributions (PACs) to your RRSP now.
 By setting up PACs to come out of your bank account bi-weekly, monthly or immediately after you receive a paycheque, you can avoid the rush before the RRSP deadline and benefit sooner from tax-deferred growth on those contributions.
 PACs also help develop good saving habits.

-Do you have more questions about your retirement savings plan and how to best use your RRSP room?
+Questions about your retirement savings plan and how to best use your RRSP room?
 Get specialized advice and guidance from an experienced financial advisor by contacting us.

 Editor's note: This article was previously published and has since been refreshed to make sure the insights we bring you are timely and curated specifically to help you thrive.